5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > [!NOTE]
 >
 > My config uses `AirportItlw` by default since it allows accessing the internet during macOS installation (unlike `itlwm.kext`, which requires an additional app to do so).
 Currently, `AirportItlwm` kexts for macOS Sonoma and Sequoia are included.
-If you want to use `itlwm`, disable `AirportItlwm` (all variants), enable 'itlwm' and adjust the `MinKernel` setting to match the Kernel version of macOS (currently: 24.0.0 = macOS Sequoia).
+If you want to use `itlwm`, disable `AirportItlwm` (all variants), enable `itlwm` and adjust the `MinKernel` setting to match the Kernel version of macOS (currently: 24.0.0 = macOS Sequoia).
 Next, download the [**HeliPort**](https://github.com/OpenIntelWireless/HeliPort) app, run it and add it to "Login Items" (in System Settings), so that it starts automatically with macOS.

 ## Deployment